 Progenitor Cell Therapy, LLC, our wholly owned subsidiary ("PCT"), is a leading CDMO in the cellular therapy industry.
 Since its inception in 1997, PCT has provided pre-clinical and clinical current Good Manufacturing Practice ("cGMP") development and manufacturing services to over 100 clients advancing regenerative medicine product candidates through rigorous quality standards all the way through to human testing.
+Its core competencies in the cellular therapy industry include manufacturing of cell therapy-based products, product and process development, cell and tissue processing, regulatory support, storage, distribution and delivery and consulting services.
 PCT has two cGMP, state-of-the art cell therapy research, development, and manufacturing facilities in New Jersey and California, serving the cell therapy community with integrated and regulatory compliant distribution capabilities.
 Its core competencies in the cellular therapy industry include manufacturing of cell therapy-based products, product and process development, cell and tissue processing, regulatory support, storage, distribution and delivery and consulting services.

-Our wholly-owned subsidiary, Amorcyte, LLC ("Amorcyte"), which we acquired in October 2011, is developing our own cell therapy, AMR-001, for the treatment of cardiovascular disease.
-AMR-001 represents our most clinically advanced therapeutic product candidate and enrollment for our Phase 2 PreSERVE clinical trial to investigate AMR-001's safety and efficacy in preserving heart function after a heart attack in a particular type of post Acute Myocardial Infarction ("AMI") patients commenced in 2012.
-We are on track to complete enrollment for this study in 2013 with the first data readout available six to eight months after the last patient is enrolled.
-If approved by the U.S. Food and Drug Administration ("FDA") and/or other worldwide regulatory agencies, AMR-001 would address a significant unmet medical need in the treatment of AMI, potentially improving the quality and longevity of life for those afflicted, and position the Company to capture a meaningful share of the worldwide AMI market.
+Our wholly-owned subsidiary, Amorcyte, LLC ("Amorcyte") is developing AMR-001 for the treatment of cardiovascular disease.
+AMR-001 represents Amorcyte's most clinically advanced therapeutic product candidate and enrollment for the Phase 2 PreSERVE clinical trial to investigate AMR-001's safety and efficacy in preserving heart function after a particular type of acute myocardial infarction ("AMI") commenced in 2012.
+We are on track to complete patient enrollment for this study in 2013 with the first data readout available six to eight months after the last patient is infused.
+If approved by the U.S. Food and Drug Administration ("FDA") and/or other worldwide regulatory agencies, AMR-001 would address a significant unmet medical need in the treatment of AMI, potentially improving the quality and longevity of life for those afflicted, and positioning the Company to capture a meaningful share of the worldwide AMI therapy market.

-Through our majority-owned subsidiary, Athelos Corporation ("Athelos"), we are collaborating with Becton-Dickinson in early stage clinical development of a therapy utilizing T-cells, collaborating for autoimmune and inflammatory conditions, including but not limited to, graft vs. host disease, type 1 diabetes, steroid resistant asthma, lupus, multiple sclerosis and solid organ transplant rejection.
-We plan to investigate the clinical feasibility of nTregbased therapeutics to prevent and/or treat type 1 diabetes, graft vs. host disease, steroid resistant asthma, lupus, multiple sclerosis and solid organ transplant rejection.
+Through our majority-owned subsidiary, Athelos Corporation ("Athelos"), we are collaborating with Becton-Dickinson and the University of California, San Francisco in early stage clinical development of a therapy that utilizes T-cells to treat autoimmune and inflammatory conditions.
+We plan to investigate the clinical feasibility of nTreg-based therapeutics to prevent and/or treat type 1 diabetes, steroid resistant asthma and solid organ transplantation tolerance.

-Our pre-clinical assets include our VSEL TM (Very Small Embryonic Like) Technology platform for which we expect to file an IND with the FDA to initiate an National Institutes of Health ("NIH") funded human clinical studies treating periodontitis with VSELsTM.
+Our pre-clinical assets include our VSELTM (Very Small Embryonic Like) Technology platform for which we expect to file an Investigational New Drug ("IND") with the FDA to initiate a National Institute of Health ("NIH") funded human clinical study to investigate the impact of VSELsTM in periodontitis.
 We are also working on a Department of Defense funded study of VSELsTM and mesenchymal stem cells for the treatment of chronic wounds.